 The conversational AI market is growing at a rapid pace.
-Currently, the global market size of conversational AI is USD 6.8 billion (2021) and is expected to grow to USD 18.4 billion by 2026.
+The global market size of conversational AI is expected to grow to USD 18.4 billion by 2026.

-This conversational AI growth is in part due to the digitisation of customer interactions, innovation in technology and the changing customer demands.
+This growth is in part due to the digitisation of customer interactions, innovation in technology and the changing customer demands.

 More and more companies are adopting AI-powered customer service solutions to meet customer needs and reduce operational costs.
 Of these AI-powered solutions, chatbots and intelligent virtual assistants top the list and their adoption is expected to double in the next 2-5 years.